Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS)

-Consider $\psi (t)$ such that $u(t,\psi (t))=0$.
-Then the probability density function of $\tau_\psi $ is given by
+Consider $\psi(t)$ such that $u(t,\psi(t))=0$.
+Then the probability density function of $\tau_\psi$ is given by

-\end{thm} \begin{proof} We will only point out the main ideas for the proof in this case as it follows mainly the ideas introduced in \cite{lerche_1986}.
-A complete description of the method and this result for the Brownian motion case can be found in \cite{lerche_1986}.
+\end{thmm} \begin{pf} We will only point out the main ideas for the proof in this case as it follows mainly the ideas introduced in \cite {lerche1986}.
+A complete description of the method and this result for the Brownian motion case can be found in~\cite{lerche1986}.

 Let us consider